unicitynetwork/state-transition-sdk-js/README.md

 - `submitMintTransaction()` - Create mint commitment
 - `submitTransaction()` - Create transfer commitment
+- `submitBurnTransactionForSplit()` - Create burn commitment as the first step of a token split (the next and final step is the mint operation)
 - `createTransaction()` - Create transactions from commitments
 - `finishTransaction()` - Complete token transfers
 - `getTokenStatus()` - Check token status via inclusion proofs